 Creating Appropriate Levels of Description

 Your descriptions are there to guide those who wish to use the materials at a later date by giving them important contextual information.
 The amount of detail you use in your descriptions should be tailored to the collection you are working with, as well as the systems you are using for access.
 Some collections contain too large a volume of materials to realistically include descriptions at the item level, and therefore you would describe at the folder level or above.
 On the other hand, the method of access may require some form of description for each item made available, so that the finding aid can link to them.
 One example of this is how Archivematica links to AtoM, an open-source archival description and access system.
-Archivematica is able to upload a DIP to AtoM, which automatically uses the DublinCore metadata template and the structure of the DIP to attach basic item-level descriptions to access copies.
+Archivematica is able to upload a DIP to AtoM, which automatically uses any simple DublinCore metadata entered by the archivist for ingest with the AIP in Archivematica to include item-level descriptions with access copies.

 Another thing to consider is whether you will want to include the finding aid alongside the other metadata in the transfer package to be ingested into Archivematica, or whether it will be hosted somewhere else.
 Including it has the benefit of keeping the method of discovery alongside the physical files.
 However, this also means that the finding aid would need to be updated in two different places, creating the possibility of differences in content.

 A final problem facing archivists when they try to describe born-digital collections is that the common descriptive standards such as RAD and DACS do not easily lend themselves to describing digital materials, and must be manually adjusted to accommodate digital objects (a more detailed explanation of the issues with RAD can be found in the Resources section).
-Recently, a group of UC archivists including Annalise Berdini, Charles Macquarie, Shira Peltzman, and Kate Tasker have created the ‘UC Guidelines for Born-Digital Archival Description’ specifically for born-digital archival description.
+Recently, a group of University of California archivists including Annalise Berdini, Charles Macquarie, Shira Peltzman, and Kate Tasker have created the ‘UC Guidelines for Born-Digital Archival Description’ specifically for born-digital archival description.
 The guidelines contain a set of elements appropriate for creating finding aids for collections containing born-digital items.
 This includes describing the extent of digital materials, what to include in a container list, and how to document processing steps, all of which have aspects that are unique to working with born-digital items.
+Yale University also has released a similar set of guidelines.

 The previously-mentioned UC guidelines recommend that the reasoning for removing PII, such as health or financial information, should be included in the description along with institutional policies and procedures that prompted its removal.